p-grant/data_analysis_portfolio/Study_Projects/Data_Science.md

 - Discrete: Counted and has a limited number of possible values.
 - Continuous: Measured and can have almost any numeric value.

-Data can be internal or external, structured or unstructured, and wide or long.
+Data can be internal (proprietary) or external (public/purchased), structured or unstructured, and wide or long.

 Good data sources are Reliable, Original, Comprehensive, Current, and Cited (ROCCC).